mtfuller/agentmech/docs/USAGE.md

 start_state: "ask"

 rag:
+  kb:
     directory: "./knowledge-base"         # Directory with your documents
     model: "gemma3:4b"                    # Model for generating embeddings
     embeddingsFile: "embeddings.msgpack"  # Cache file for embeddings (default format)
     storageFormat: "msgpack"              # Storage format: "msgpack" (default) or "json"
     chunkSize: 500                        # Size of text chunks (in characters)
     topK: 3                               # Number of relevant chunks to retrieve

 states:
   ask:
     type: "prompt"
     prompt: "What is your question?"
-    use_rag: true  # Enable RAG for this prompt
+    use_rag: "kb"  # Enable RAG for this prompt
     next: "end"
 ```